Trixt0r/yame-dev/Readme.md

 If everything ran without errors, you should see a folder named `dist` with an ng and and electron part.

-You can now start the yame editor and it should reload as soon as a change happens in the app root.
+You can now start the yame editor and it should reload as soon as a change happens in the app code.

 ## Development